MicrosoftDocs/Viva/Viva/insights/Use/data-sourcesv2.md

 ## To view Data sources

-1. Open [the advanced insights app](https://workplaceanalytics.office.com)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/)).
+1. Open [the advanced insights app](https://workplaceanalytics.office.com)(if that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/)).
 If prompted, enter your work credentials.
 2. In the left navigation pane, select **Data sources**.